 - Charging time: about 40 mins, Flying time: about 15-20 mins.

-- Remote Control Airplane RTF with high wing trainer is stable and easy to fly.
+- Remote Control Airplane is stable and easy to fly.

-- The package includes replacement 2 pairs of propellers and one landing gear and 3...
+- The package includes replacement propellers and landing gear and 3 batteries, which supply...

 If you’re looking for something that is capable of flying at good speeds, teaching you how to become a good pilot, whilst also offering things like good quality video recording and a range of other features, we’d recommend looking at this extremely useful drone: